The Impact of Fuzzy Dark Matter Dynamics on the Accumulation and Fragmentation of Primordial Gas

 The lower panel of \cref{fig:potential_profiles} shows the dimensionless RMS fluctuation of the potential ($\delta V/ V$) as a function of radius.
 These fluctuations occur on a timescale of $\sim \tau_{\mathrm{osc}}$ as outlined in \cref{sec:theory:dynamics} and are a key signature of FDM haloes, resulting from the persistent interference of the dark matter wavefunction.
 The plot shows a clear dependence of these fluctuations on the axion mass.
-For the lightest axion mass ($m_{\mathrm{a}} = \SI{2e-22}{\eV}$), the RMS fluctuation is notably high at the centre of the halo, reaching a value of $\sim 0.15$ and extending out to a radius corresponding to the soliton core radius ($r_{\mathrm{c}}$).
+For the lightest axion mass $m_{\mathrm{a}} = \SI{2e-22}{\eV}$ that we ran for our $\SI{8e8}{\Msun}$ halo, the RMS fluctuation is notably high at the centre of the halo, reaching a value of $\sim 0.15$ and extending out to a radius corresponding to the soliton core radius ($r_{\mathrm{c}}$).
 As $m_{\mathrm{a}}$ increases, the magnitude of these fluctuations decreases significantly, with the $m_{\mathrm{a}} = \SI{7e-22}{\eV}$ case showing very low variation, comparable to the CDM case.
 It is worth noting that there are persistent granular fluctuations throughout the halo, but these have a minimal impact on the spherically averaged gravitational potential at radii larger than the soliton radius because they are at much lower density than the soliton itself, and as a result the soliton's properties dominate the shape of the potential well.